-Capacity Utilization in the United States is expected to be 65.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capacity Utilization in the United States to stand at 78.60 in 12 months time.
-In the long-term, the United States Capacity Utilization is projected to trend around 78.40 percent in 2021, according to our econometric models.
+Capacity Utilization in the United States is expected to be 79.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.